-Related article: The general plan of Kiev would end the chaotic center of buildingIn this case, the deputy referred to the provision of the Law of Ukraine "About regulation of urban development, under which the master plans of any and all settlements must be perpetual.
+Related article: To earn money on rentals, Kiev mass buying up apartmentsIn this case, the deputy referred to the provision of the Law of Ukraine "About regulation of urban development, under which the master plans of any and all settlements must be perpetual.

 "The law clearly states that the general plans of settlements have no expiration date.
 This point must be taken into account, so then again it was not necessary to alter the document and to spend the considerable resources of the city budget", - said Moskal.

 The MP also said that the law establishes clear requirements and to amend the General Plan - the document can be changed no more frequently than once every five years.